jason-schultz/distill/README.md

 ```

 This will:
-- Create a new app at `apps/ktitanic/`
+- Create a new app at `apps/dtitanic/`
-- Add `kcore` as a dependency
+- Add `dcore` as a dependency
-- Generate a model template in `lib/ktitanic/model.ex`
+- Generate a model template in `lib/dtitanic/model.ex`
-- Generate a feature engineering template in `lib/ktitanic/fe.ex`
+- Generate a feature engineering template in `lib/dtitanic/fe.ex`
 - Create directories for data (`priv/data/`) and results (`priv/runs/`)
 - Create a mix task `mix comp.titanic.train` to run your model

 ### Competition App Structure

 ```
-apps/ktitanic/
+apps/dtitanic/
 ├── lib/
-│   ├── ktitanic/
+│   ├── dtitanic/
 │   │   ├── fe.ex          # Feature engineering pipeline
 │   │   └── model.ex       # Model definition and training
 │   └── mix/